Global and Individualized Community Detection in Inhomogeneous Multilayer Networks: Introduction

 The goal of community detection in an \modelname~is now two-fold---upon observing $\{\AAA{\ell}\}_1^L$, we are interested in: \begin{enumerate} \item \emph{\Globest.} Estimating the global community assignment $\bz^\star$; \item \emph{\Indest.} Estimating each of the individual assignments $\{\zzz{\ell}\}_1^L$. \end{enumerate} Global estimation needs to aggregate connection patterns across layers to better infer the global consensus structure, an instance of \emph{integrative data analysis} \cite{curran2009integrative}.
 On the other hand, \indest~requires borrowing information from different layers to better estimate the layer-wise community structure, an example of \emph{multi-task learning} \cite{caruana1997multitask}.

 Theoretical understanding of community detection in an \modelname~is lacking.
-Partial results exist in the homogeneous\footnote{By ``homogeneity'' we mean the layer-wise community structures are shared across all layers.
-The connecting probabilities are allowed to differ.} case ($\rho=0$) where \globest~and \indest~coincide.
-Under such a setup, it has been proved by \citet{paul2016consistent} that the minimax rates for expected proportion of misclustered nodes\footnote{Under homogeneity, \citet{paul2016consistent} established the rates for a more general setting than the symmetric two block case considered in this paper.} scales as
+Partial results exist in the homogeneous case ($\rho=0$) where \globest~and \indest~coincide.
+Here, by ``homogeneity'' we mean the layer-wise community structures are shared across all layers, and the connecting probabilities are allowed to differ.
+Under such a setup, it has been proved by \citet{paul2016consistent} that the minimax rates for expected proportion of misclustered nodes scales as

 provided that the exponent diverges to infinity as $n$ tends to infinity.
+They in fact established the rates for a more general setting than the symmetric two block case considered in this paper.
 Later, a polynomial-time algorithm that achieves this rate was proposed by \citet{xu2020optimal}.
 Nonetheless, it is unclear how to generalize their results to the inhomogeneous setting.
 From an algorithmic perspective, spectral clustering \cite{bhattacharyya2018spectral,lei2020tail,paul2020spectral} and least-square estimators \cite{lei2020consistent,wang2019multiway} have been proposed and justified to be consistent (i.e., achieving an $o(1)$ misclustering proportion with high probability) under homogeneity.
 However, it is unknown whether any of these methods attains the information-theoretic limit \eqref{eq:rho_zero_rate}.

 Although the homogeneous case ($\rho=0$) is interesting in its own right, it is the inhomogeneous case ($\rho > 0$) that characterizes our inductive bias --- ``layers are different but correlated''.
 In \cite{paul2018random}, a few heuristic algorithms were introduced and their performances were assessed by simulations.
 To the best of our limited knowledge, in the inhomogeneous regime, no algorithm with provable guarantee for either global or individualized estimation is known in the literature, let alone any optimality statement.